ethereum/ethereum-org/views/content/dao.md

     eth.sendTransaction({from: eth.accounts[1], to: daoInstance.address, value: web3.toWei(100, "ether")})

 This should take only a minute and your country is ready for business!
-Now, as a first priority, your organization needs a nice logo, but unless you are a designer, you have no idea how to do that.
+Now, as a first priority, your organisation needs a nice logo, but unless you are a designer, you have no idea how to do that.
 For the sake of argument let's say you find that your friend Bob is a great designer who's willing to do it for only 10 ethers, so you want to propose to hire him.

     recipient = registrar.addr("bob");
     amount =  web3.toWei(10, "ether");